the-krafty-koder/mastering/notes/frontend/web-security.md

     ### SQL Injection
     Enables malicious users to execute SQL code into a database, allowing data access / modification.

+    How to prevent SQL injection attacks
+    1. Use parameterized queries -> write queries leaving placeholders for where data is supposed to go, and then provide this data elsewhere.
+    2. Use ORMS - abstract away writing raw SQL and handle escaping and parameterization for you.
+    3. Escaping data -> escape special characters while writing SQL queries manually.

     ### Cross Site Request Forgery (CSRF)
     Allows a user to mimic another user by using their credentials